magpie-ea/magpie-backend/README.md

 10. Run `mix deps.get` then `mix phx.gen.secret`.
 Then run `heroku config:set SECRET_KEY_BASE="OUTPUT"`, where `OUTPUT` should be the output of the `mix phx.gen.secret` step.

     Note: If you don't have Phoenix framework installed on your computer, you may choose to use some other random generator for this step, which essentially asks for a random 64-character secret.
-On Mac and Linux, you may run `openssl rand -base64 64`.
+On Mac and Linux, you may run `openssl rand -base64 64 | tr -d '\n'`.
 Or you may use an online password generator [such as the one offered by LastPass](https://lastpass.com/generatepassword.php).

 11. Set the environment variables `AUTH_USERNAME` and `AUTH_PASSWORD` for authentication, either in the Heroku web interface or via the command line, i.e.